International successes

 Peter Blake

 Blake’s subsequent career as both an offshore yachtsman and ambassador for the sport was outstanding.
 His multihull Steinlager 1 won the round-Australia race in 1988, and Enza won the Jules Verne trophy for a world circumnavigation in 1994.
-He won the 1988–89 Whitbread in Steinlager 2, while Grant Dalton won it again in 1994 in New Zealand Endeavour.
+Blake won the 1988–89 Whitbread in Steinlager 2, while Grant Dalton won it in 1994 in New Zealand Endeavour.

-New Zealand’s advances in design, construction and seamanship led to the next step: presenting a challenge for the America’s Cup.
+New Zealand’s advances in design, construction and seamanship led to the next step: a challenge for the America’s Cup.